 If you’ve been tagging along with us for awhile, you know that when we recently returned from our second RTW, we stumbled across a surprising find in the Southeast USA – a little, inexpensive one-bedroom condo that would suit us perfectly.
 We could live there, visit with our families and friends, then turn the key to go traveling anytime with no worries.
 So we bought it and decided to name it “Basecamp Gallivance.”

-Years of neglect and a flood from a broken water main had done serious damage.
 But since we are veterans of many previous house renovations, we decided to tackle the challenge.
 It required:

 Parking our rolling backpacks (only temporarily).